 So, why not do all of that, and get paid for it?
-Unless an article is perfectly aligned for my blog, like this one, I always check with a small collection of editors in case they want to publish my work for cash-money.
+Unless an article is perfectly aligned for your blog, like this one, it’s worth checking with a small collection of editors in case they want to publish your work for cash-money.

 Here are 10 publications that will pay you for your travel writing: